angel-chrystian/cf_imagen/readme.md

 - ColdFusion 10+

 # INSTRUCTIONS
-Just drop into accesible folder in your server
+Just drop into accesible folder in your server or create a mapping.

 ## Features
 With an image you can